 View your Business from a Buyer’s Perspective.
 While a valuation or business appraisal report from a reputable accounting firm, business broker or investment banker is a good starting point for building the case for the best price a business owner could get, a business owner selling his or her business must develop a convincing justification for a sale price from both strategic and financial buyers’ perspectives.
 Understand why a strategic buyer might want your business and try to quantify the potential synergies.
 You’ll want to be able to articulate the company’s long-term vision for growth, opportunities in the marketplace and expected profitability.

 Also, understand that buyers have deal preferences in which you may be opposed.
-Buyers typically prefer asset purchases to avoid potential liabilities, while sellers prefer stock sales to get capital gains treatment and avoid double taxation.
+Buyers typically prefer asset purchases to avoid potential liabilities and get a tax cost basis equal to the purchase price, while sellers prefer stock sales to get capital gains treatment and avoid double taxation.
+A higher cost basis through an asset purchase will generally allow for lower tax liability down the road.
 Moreover, the buyer will want to know why you’re selling, so you’ll have to develop and articulate a cogent, coherent reason for planning to sell your business.

 Identify and address any potential red flags such as high customer concentration or changes in performance or legal claims.
 When due diligence by a buyer is conducted, be upfront about skeletons in the closet and potential problem areas.
 As you move closer toward a sale, you’ll want to start to build realistic and supportable long-term financial projections with your team.

 Develop a Buyers List.
 As you improve operations to add value for an eventual sale, you’ll want to start developing a list of companies that would want to buy your company.
 These companies could want to buy the business to eliminate a competitor, achieve operational efficiencies, achieve synergies or for other strategic reasons.
 You’ll continue to develop and refine the universe of buyers as you build out your advisory team.